gilliam/client/README.md

 # The Gilliam Client

 This is the `gilliam` CLI client for the Gilliam app platform.
-It is a simple and pretty straight format tool to interact with the system.
+It is a simple and pretty straight forward tool to interact with the system.

 Hopefully the commands are intuitive.